Accenture/mercury/guides/APPENDIX-I.md

 4. WebSocketService

-When the OptionalService annotation is available, the system will evaluate the annotation value as a conditional statement where it supports one of more simple condition using a key-value in the application configuration.
+When the OptionalService annotation is available, the system will evaluate the annotation value as a conditional statement where it supports one or more simple condition using a key-value in the application configuration.

 For examples: